Selma’s Comeback

 Weathering new challenges with renewed vitality

-Life did not go on pause while Selma worked on its wastewater issues, and the arrival of the COVID-19 pandemic in 2020 created new challenges for the Town.
-But just as before, WithersRavenel moved to help them find novel solutions for the day-to-day struggles caused by stay-at-home orders and social distancing mandates.
+Life did not stop while Selma dealt with its wastewater problems.
+The COVID-19 pandemic in 2020 brought new challenges for the Town.
+But like before, WithersRavenel worked to help them find new solutions for daily struggles.
+These struggles were caused by stay-at-home orders and social distancing rules.

 For example, Selma’s Town Hall operates out of an old bank building that was already overdue for a renovation.
 WithersRavenel helped the Town apply for Community Development Block Grant COVID Relief (CDBG-CV) funding to make needed upgrades.
 Selma is awaiting notification of award in the latest federal funding allocation.